LeonardA-L/ShroudedWoods/README.md

 # _Shrouded Woods_

-Welcome to _Shrouded Woods_, my entry for the [Mozzila WebVR Experience Challenge]().
+Welcome to _Shrouded Woods_, my entry for the [Mozzila WebVR Experience Challenge](https://challenges.mozilla.community/webvr-challenge/#body).
+It also won [an honorable mention](https://medium.com/mozilla-open-innovation/webvr-experience-challenge-winners-announced-5ecfac66c6ac), yay!
 It is a short game/experience where you land in a seemingly empty space where you can reveal the environment around you with a magic paint gun.
 Aditionnaly, Robin Hood hid 12 targets you will need to find in record time.

 ![Shrouded Woods](https://raw.githubusercontent.com/LeonardA-L/ShroudedWoods/master/ShroudedWoods.jpg)